Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 3123.
 Civil Rights Movement and African American Education.
 (3-0) 3 Credit Hours.

 This course provides an introduction to the period of struggle in American history known as the Civil Rights Movement.
-The objective is to survey the major historical figures, organizations, locations, strategies and ideas that coalesce to make the history of the movement.
+The objective is to survey the major historical figures, organizations, locations, strategies, and ideas that coalesce to make the history of the movement.
 The course will analyze the historical trajectory of educational policies with particular emphasis on the Brown v.
 Board of Education decision in 1954 and its implications over the following 20 years.
-Course Fees: DL01 $75; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRH1 $20.54; STSH $30.81.

 AAS 3133.
 African Americans in Higher Education.
 (3-0) 3 Credit Hours.